 The most famous residents of the reserve are blue gropers and stingrays.
 There is an underwater path marked by a metal chain.
 This 600-metre trail features plaques that explain what you are seeing.
 Snorkeling Sydney has shared some images from there visit.

 One of four memorials in the area dedicated to the victims of Bali Bombings at Kuta in 2002.
 Twenty of the 88 Australians killed were from the Coogee-Maroubra area.

-Walking from Coogee to Bondi
+Step by Step Guide to Walking from Coogee to Bondi

 We have decided to share our favourite spots along the walk over 13 highlights.
 This guide starts in Coogee, which is our favourite direction to walk.